sucinm/Sample-Technical-Test/README.md

 - Create two integer variables to store the number of passanger and count from the input integer.
 - Read each family size and calculate family size to passanger.
 - Increase count every read each family size.
-- If count more than number of family, print "Input must be equal with count of family".
+- If count not equal to number of family, print "Input must be equal with count of family".
 Otherwise, calculate the minimum bus.